-I really admire deadmau5 and his excellent music, including his use of chords and arps.
+I really admire deadmau5 (Joel Zimmerman) and his excellent music, including his use of chords and arps.
 He has a knack for it.
-I’ve watched him create on Masterclass and he just knows what he is doing.
+I’ve watched him create on Masterclass and he just absolutely knows what he is doing.
 Moreover, he seems to be a guy who is limitless in his thinking while still knowing what he likes and dislikes.
 He doesn’t put out a ton of crap that is not up to his standards.
 Admirable.

-Well, I wanted to know too, so I deconstructed some of his music, his chord progressions, and arpeggios.
+Well, I wanted to know more about his producing talents, so I deconstructed some of his music, his chord progressions, and arpeggios.
 I’ll be adding more as I learn more, so stop back and check the “last updated” text below.

 The All in One Video Deconstruction

 Someone made a video of how to deadmau5 and it is really quite good (excellent actually).
 Please check it out first:

 Polymeter was very interesting in that first video above, so I put another here that I found: